-Most buildings on campus are open to the public during business hours.
-However, regarding the David Allan Hubbard Library, the entrance is staffed by a Campus Safety cadet, and Fuller ID is required to enter.
+Most buildings on campus are open to the public during business hours, except when closed because of COVID-19.
 While campus resident facilities are not patrolled in person for entrance of residents or non-residents, many require gate codes or access control ID cards to enter.
 Campus Safety Officers patrol all areas of campus, including on-campus residential facilities, when conducting their routine patrol rounds on campus.